 You’re advised to take doses of painkillers, told to follow your physical therapist as a do or die situation, and even persuaded by ridiculous infomercials that claim to be the last thing you’ll ever need.

-Over the years, I’ve learned to better manage my own lower back pain, whether it was acute, chronic, or sciatica.
+Over the years, I’ve learned to better manage my own lower back pain the right ways, not how all these sites like spine-health, WebMD, healthline, ect have you execute(which is like only 25%), whether it was acute, chronic, or sciatica.
 At first, I limited myself to a doctor, a physical therapist every other day, and I was looking for the “next best thing”.

 But were these all likely to help me in the short term or long term?